AdaCore/spark2014/lrm/source/names-and-expressions.rst

-Some constructs which would unconditionally raise an exception at run-time in Ada are rejected as illegal in |SPARK| if this property can be determined by static analysis.
+Some constructs which would unconditionally raise an exception at run-time in Ada are rejected as illegal in |SPARK| if this property can be determined prior to formal program verification.

 In particular, if the prefix of a record component selection is known statically to be constrained so